ManojDhanorkar/vm-scheduler-operator/README.md

 # vm-scheduler-operator
-Start / Stop VM on a cloud ( Still In progress)
+Start / Stop VM on a cloud ( Still In progress.
+Only start is supported)

 ## Description
 Provide specific schedule to start/stop a VM on cloud.
 Initial version will support AWS.
 Later on this will be extended for other clouds.